zenml-io/zenml-gitflow/README.md

 We use two sources of dependencies for this case study:
 * `requirements.txt` with basic requirements like `zenml` package
-* `Makefile` with `zenml integration install ...` instructions, which ensures that external dependencies are aligned with ZenML version
+* `Makefile` with `zenml integration install ...` instructions, which ensures that external dependencies are aligned with the ZenML version